Searching for details:

 Aug.
-16: Luna-24 conducts an orbit correction.
+16: Luna-24 conducts a lunar orbit correction.

 Aug.
 17: Luna-24 conducts an orbit correction resulting in a 12 by 120-kilometer orbit above the Moon.

 Aug.
-18, 06:36 GMT: Luna-24 initiates a barking maneuver to descent on the lunar surface.
+18, 06:36 GMT: Luna-24 initiates a braking maneuver to descend onto the lunar surface.

 Aug.
-18, 06:36 GMT: Luna-24 touches down successfully at 12 degrees 45 minutes North latitude, 62 degrees 12 minutes East longitude.
+18, 06:36 GMT: Luna-24 touches down successfully on the lunar surface at 12 degrees 45 minutes North latitude, 62 degrees 12 minutes East longitude.